 |

-An example of correct turnout for the handler is shown on the right but at SPSS shows and gradings no-one will be disadvantaged by their outfit so please don't use us as an excuse to go shopping (unless you want to that is!)!!
+Note that at SPSS shows and gradings no-one will be disadvantaged by their outfit so please don't use us as an excuse to go shopping (unless you want to that is!)!!

 |